mineloop99/price-oracle/README.md

 # Information:

-- Calculate price oracle base on UniswapV2
+- Calculate price oracle base on UniswapV2 Factory and Pool
 - Project with default typescripts unit test
 - Only deploy "contracts/PriceOracle.sol" files to take advantage